Why I Developed The 3-Day Flash Fast: The Easy, Fun Way to Fast

 Hindu Water Fasting Retreat and Clinical Water Fasting

 Over the course of 3 years, I flew four separate times to a Hindu ashram in Texas that hosts a number of different types of retreats, including silent retreats and fasting retreats.
-My four fasts at the ashram were lasted 7-12 days each.
+My four fasts at the ashram have lasted 7-12 days each.

 I say the ashram “hosts” the fast rather than “leading” them because no one really checked in on me, for the most part, to do basic tests like blood pressure and heart rate or ask me how I was doing.